xStarbound/xStarbound/README.md

 - [Stardust Core Lite](https://steamcommunity.com/sharedfiles/filedetails/?id=2512589532) — but compatibility may change in future versions!
 - [Stardust Suite](https://github.com/zetaPRIME/sb.StardustSuite) — but compatibility may change in future versions!

-> **Note:** xSB-2 does not and will not support StarExtensions' "body dynamics" and text-to-speech features, and currently doesn't support StarExtensions' species-specific head rotation parameters.
+> **Note:** xSB-2 does not and will not support StarExtensions' «body dynamics» and text-to-speech features, and currently doesn't support StarExtensions' species-specific head rotation parameters.
 Details:
 >
-> - Armour, clothing and race mods with included SE "body dynamics" support are compatible, but the "non-jiggle" sprites will be displayed.
+> - Armour, clothing and race mods with included SE «body dynamics» support are compatible, but the «non-jiggle» sprites will be displayed.
 > - Race *and* race-modifying mods with StarExtensions head rotation parameters, such as [Nekify](https://steamcommunity.com/sharedfiles/filedetails/?id=2875605913), may have visual sprite glitches — such as Neki ears being clipped off — while xSB-2's head rotation is enabled.
-> - Mods intended to patch in "body dynamics" support or StarExtensions-specific head rotation parameters for other mods simply will not work at all.
+> - Mods intended to patch in «body dynamics» support or StarExtensions-specific head rotation parameters for other mods simply will not work at all.
 > - Race mods that support StarExtensions' text-to-speech feature will work just fine, but the text-to-speech functionality won't work.

 **Partially compatible:** The following mods are only partially compatible with xSB-2: